To use probiotics… or not to use probiotics – that is the question (when you have Small Intestine Bacterial Overgrowth).

-I wanted to know exactly how to choose the right probiotic for me, so I invited Dr. Hawrelak to teach a Probiotic Masterclass on February 10, 2019 and do live Q&A!
+I wanted to know exactly how to choose the right probiotic for me, which is why I made the masterclass with Dr. Hawrelak.

-Here’s what he’s going to cover in-depth at the Masterclass and Q&A:
+Here’s what he covers in-depth at the Masterclass and Q&A:

 - The difference between species and strains of probiotics and why it matters

 - How probiotics are like dogs (yes, really!)